lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 runs at four times this and must be clocked from an accurate 48MHz clock source.
 The USB specification for a Full-Speed device requires the average bit-rate is 12Mbps +/- 0.25%, so the clock needs to support maximum error of 2,500ppm.
+The maximum allowable integrated jitter is +/- 1ns over 1 to 7 bit-periods.

 Control transfers pass through asynchronous FIFOs or have a ready bit synchronized across the clock domain boundary.
 A dual-port